What does precursor mean?

 Common types of precursor diseases include:

-High grade squamous intraepithelial lesion (HSIL) – This precursor is caused by a virus called human papillomavirus (HPV).
+- High grade squamous intraepithelial lesion (HSIL) – This disease is caused by a virus called human papillomavirus (HPV).
 This precursor can cause a cancer called squamous cell carcinoma in the cervix, vulva, vagina, and anal canal.

 - Adenomas of the colon – These small growths are very common in adults over 50 years old.
 Types of adenomas include tubular, villous, and tubulovillous.
 They are caused by a combination of environmental conditions (for example diet) and genetic changes in the cells that line the inside of the colon.
 Adenomas can turn into a type of colon cancer called adenocarcinoma.
 A procedure called a colonoscopy can be performed to look for and remove adenomas in the colon.